BitBangersCode/NodeBB-Wiki/Upstart-Configuration.md

 *Note: The following instructions are intended to be run as the __root user__.
 Optionally, you can preface all of the commands with `sudo`*

 1. Navigate to `/etc/init`: `cd /etc/init`
-1. Create a new file called "nodebb".
+1. Create a new file called `nodebb.conf`.
 (Alternatively, you can call it "forum", or whatever you'd like)
 1. Paste the following into the file:

 ``` upstart